CAREER: A Foundation Model for Labor Sequence Data: Data Preprocessing

-For the transfer learning experiments, we had to slightly modify the resumes dataset for pretraining to encode occupations and covariates into a format compatible with the administrative datasets.
-The administrative datasets we used were encoded with the ``occ1990dd'' occupation code \citep{david2013growth} rather than with O*NET's SOC codes, so we converted the SOC codes to occ1990dd codes using a \href{https://forum.ipums.org/t/occ1990-to-soc-crosswalk/2098}{crosswalk posted online} by Destin Royer.
+In order to transfer representations, we had to slightly modify the resumes dataset for pretraining to encode occupations and covariates into a format compatible with the survey datasets.
+The survey datasets we used were encoded with the ``occ1990dd'' occupation code \citep{david2013growth} rather than with O*NET's SOC codes, so we converted the SOC codes to occ1990dd codes using a \href{https://forum.ipums.org/t/occ1990-to-soc-crosswalk/2098}{crosswalk posted online} by Destin Royer.
 Even after we manually added a few missing entries to the crosswalks, there were some SOC codes that did not have corresponding occ1990dd's.
-We gave these tokens special codes that were not used when fine-tuning on the administrative datasets (because they did not correspond to occ1990dd occupations).
-When an individual did not work for a given year, the administrative datasets differentiated between three possible states: unemployed, out-of-labor-force, and in-school.
+We gave these tokens special codes that were not used when fine-tuning on the survey datasets (because they did not correspond to occ1990dd occupations).
+When an individual did not work for a given year, the survey datasets differentiated between three possible states: unemployed, out-of-labor-force, and in-school.
 The resumes dataset did not have these categories.
 Thus, we initialized parameters for these three new occupational states randomly.
 Additionally, we did not include the ``no-observed-occupation'' token when pretraining, and instead dropped missing years from the sequence.
 Since we did not use gender and race/ethnicity covariates when pretraining, we also initialized these covariate-specific parameters randomly for fine-tuning.
-Because we used a version of the administrative datasets that encoded each individual's location as a geographic region rather than as a state, we converted each state in the resumes data to be in one of four regions for pre-training: northeast, northcentral, south, or west.
+Because we used a version of the survey datasets that encoded each individual's location as a geographic region rather than as a state, we converted each state in the resumes data to be in one of four regions for pretraining: northeast, northcentral, south, or west.
 We also added a fifth ``other'' region for Puerto Rico and for when a state was missing in the original dataset.
 We also converted educational degrees to levels of experience: we converted associate's degree to represent some college experience and bachelor's degree to represent four-year college experience; we combined masters and doctorate to represent a single ``graduate degree'' category; and we left the other categories as they were.